trezor/trezor-suite/COMMITS.md

 # Commits

-Using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) is strongly recommended and might be enforced in future.
+Using [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) is enforced by a CI check.

 ### Examples